 By not admitting in this book that Herbert Armstrong was a false prophet, Worldwide Church of God continues to cover up for him.
 They do not tell the whole truth about this amazing “transformation,” and they confuse transformation with conversion.
 They try to parallel themselves to the Apostle Paul in order to give the members a new mission statement.
 The words “work of Christ” replaces “the Work of God.”
 This is nothing more than a continuance of extracting “types” from the Bible, a practice that was heavily practiced by Herbert Armstrong.

 The story ends with references, some from their own headquarters’ personnel’s books; i. e., J. Michael Feazell, J. Thomas Lapacka and Joseph Tkach; the book, The Kingdom of the Cults (1998), George Mather; Larry Nichol, and Ruth Tucker.
-They want their members to think they are gaining access to open information, but nothing is mentioned about any counter cult authors such as Margaret Singer, Tobias & Lalich, Michael Langone, etc. [See our Booklist] One can only ask why this new, “mainstream” Worldwide Church of God (CGI) still engages in “milieu control“–a typical tactic of mind-manipulating groups.
+They want their members to think they are gaining access to open information, but nothing is mentioned about any counter cult authors such as Tobias & Lalich, or other authors on our booklist.
+[See our Booklist] One can only ask why this new, “mainstream” Worldwide Church of God (CGI) still engages in “milieu control“–a typical tactic of mind-manipulating groups.

 In the first part of this book WCG tells how Herbert W. Armstrong began the Worldwide Church of God.
 They say that he had “many unusual doctrines” instead of truthfully stating they were known as “heretical doctrines.”
 While the leadership has admitted words to the effect of, “we don’t like to use the word ‘heresies’ because we feel it has too much of a negative connotation,” this wording is simply a typical WCG tactic of sidestepping the issues and using a play on words.

 WCG Knew Doctrines Were Unbiblical As Far Back as the 1970’s